 - Reduces your available credit

-If you can’t pay off your statement balance entirely, consider making the minimum payment plus $100 or so.
+If you can't pay off your statement balance in full, consider making the minimum payment plus about $100.
 Doing so will keep your account in good standing, prevent late fees, and protect your credit score.

 4 things to do if your credit card balance is high